zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 Data Management & Transfer: AWS Direct Connect, Snowball & Snowmobile, AWS DataSync

-Computing and Networking: EC2, EC2 Placement Group， EC2 Enhanced Networking=>ENA(Elatic Network Adapter), Elastic Fabric Adapter(EFA)=>only for Linux,
+Computing and Networking: EC2, EC2 Placement Group， EC2 Enhanced Networking=>ENA(Elatic Network Adapter), Elastic Fabric Adapter(EFA)=><u>only for Linux,</u>

+=>Amazon EC2 provides enhanced networking capabilities through the **Elastic Network Adapter (ENA)**.
+Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
+=>An **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.
+It provides all of the functionality of an ENA, with additional OS-bypass functionality.
+But the OS-bypass capabilities of EFAs are not supported on Windows instances.

-Storage: EBS, S3, EFS, FSx,
+Storage: EBS, S3, EFS, FSx for Lustre

 Automation and Orchestration: AWS Batch, AWS ParallelCluster